ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 A character can be always converted to a (little or big endian) sequence of bits or bytes.
-However, analogously to field and group elements, attempting to convert to character a sequence whose numeric value exceeds 10FFFFh causes an error in Leo.
+However, analogously to field and group elements, attempting to convert to a character a sequence whose numeric value exceeds 10FFFFh causes an error in Leo.
 This is the case also if `N` and `M` are reduced to be 21 and 3.